jlneto/cube/README.md

 - It would be very nice to show the solution visually in a 3D animation, if possible.

 ### WIREFRAME
+After a lot of research ans considering some contraints of knowledge and time, we defined a simpler solution:

 ![show](img_8.png)